12 White Sand Beaches on the Greek Islands

 The first beach on our list is Elafonisi Beach, a beautiful stretch of sand best known for its varying sand colors.
 While Elafonisi Beach mainly consists of white sand, it also features bright pink sand.
 These two colors and transparent turquoise waters create a stunning scene you don’t want to miss.

-When you’re not admiring the impressive views or strolling along the beach, jump in the shallow lagoon for a swim or participate in watersports.
+When you’re not admiring the impressive views or strolling along the coastline, jump in the shallow lagoon for a swim or participate in watersports.
 Popular water sports activities at Elafonisi Beach include windsurfing and paddle boarding.
-Alternatively, hire a beach umbrella and sun lounger and sunbathe, or buy a refreshing cocktail at one of the beach bars.
+Alternatively, rent an umbrella and sun lounger and sunbathe, or buy a refreshing cocktail at one of the beach bars.

 Balos Beach, Crete